See where our journey started in 1955

 At the Thomas J. Long School of Pharmacy, students have an unparalleled advantage with connections to a powerful and influential network of alumni across the country.
-Our alumni have left a legacy of success and leadership, and Pacific graduates hold a coveted status in local, state and national professional organizations.
-Many of our alumni have been honored with state and national recognition for their work and several are members of their profession's Hall of Fame.
-At Pacific, we proudly leverage our alumni network by connecting students to experts in the industry.
-Our impressive alumni network collaborates with students through mentoring, precepting, providing research opportunities and sharing expertise in the classroom.
+Our alumni leave a legacy of success and leadership, with Pacific graduates holding coveted status in local, state and national professional organizations.
+Many of our alumni have been honored with state and national recognition for their work, with several members awarded in their profession's Hall of Fame.

-The mission of the Thomas J. Long School of Pharmacy (the School) is to prepare students for lifelong success in health careers by providing an excellent, student-centered learning environment.
-We aspire to develop leadership skills in our students and a strong commitment to their professions, to interprofessional collaboration, and to society.
-These efforts are assisted by linkages across the University of the Pacific (the University) professional and liberal arts programs.
-We support outstanding professional and graduate teaching, research and other scholarly activity, and services as a means of achieving our mission.
+The mission of the Thomas J. Long School of Pharmacy is to prepare students for lifelong success in health careers by providing an excellent, student-centered learning environment.
+We aspire to develop leadership skills in our students and a strong commitment to their professions, interprofessional collaboration and society.
+These efforts are assisted by linkages across University of the Pacific professional and liberal arts programs.
+We support outstanding professional and graduate teaching, research and other scholarly activity and services as a means of achieving our mission.

-The Pharmacy program of the Thomas J. Long School of Pharmacy will be among the top 25% of private pharmacy schools in the United States, nationally and internationally recognized as a source of pharmacists and pharmaceutical scientists of exceptional ability who can effectively contribute to the healthcare team and system through the optimization of patient outcomes and scholarly work, and will be distinguished by innovative student-centered teaching, inter-professional education experiences, and curricular programming, research, and service.
+The Pharmacy program of the Thomas J. Long School of Pharmacy will be among the top 25 percent of private pharmacy schools in the United States—nationally and internationally recognized as a source of pharmacists and pharmaceutical scientists of exceptional ability who can effectively contribute to the health care team and system through the optimization of patient outcomes and scholarly work—and will be distinguished by innovative student-centered teaching, interprofessional education experiences and curricular programming, research and service.

 - Excellence — in practice, academics (both teaching and learning), research, service and leadership;